TIKeng/TIKeng.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Department of Computational Medicine and Bioinformatics ([DCMB](https://medicine.umich.edu/dept/computational-medicine-bioinformatics)) at the University of Michigan.
+I am a Ph.D. candidate in the Department of Computational Medicine and Bioinformatics ([DCMB](https://medicine.umich.edu/dept/computational-medicine-bioinformatics)) at the University of Michigan.
 I have concluded my undergraduate academic endeavors at Sun Yat-sen University with a B.S. degree, majoring in Pharmaceutical Sciences.
 Subsequently, I obtained my M.Phil. degree from The Chinese University of Hong Kong.
 In my leisure time, I enjoy playing bridge and sports.

 News
 ======

+* November 2024, I passed preliminary examination, now I am a Ph.D. candidate. 🐛
 * March 2024, I completed the rotation and joined in [Alexey Nesvizhskii](https://www.nesvilab.org/team.html)'s lab. 🚀
 * February 2024, [ProNet DB](https://proj.cse.cuhk.edu.hk/aihlab/pronet/#/) is accepted by __Database__! 🧨
 * January 2024, [SSBlazer](https://proj.cse.cuhk.edu.hk/aihlab/ssblazer/) is accepted by __Genome Biology__! 🎉